 Please move to a summary page of a device you are interested in and use the action button located in the header.
-Ther you will find the Settings section.
+Ther you will find the Actions -> Edit section.

 In this place you may configure SNMP protocol settings for the device.
 By default, the formula contains three standard configuration fields, these are: